torvalds/linux/Documentation/media/uapi/v4l/video.rst

 :ref:`VIDIOC_ENUMOUTPUT` ioctl, respectively.
-The struct :c:type:`v4l2_input` returned by the :ref:`VIDIOC_ENUMINPUT` ioctl also contains signal :status information applicable when the current video input is queried.
+The struct :c:type:`v4l2_input` returned by the :ref:`VIDIOC_ENUMINPUT` ioctl also contains signal status information applicable when the current video input is queried.

 The :ref:`VIDIOC_G_INPUT <VIDIOC_G_INPUT>` and
 :ref:`VIDIOC_G_OUTPUT <VIDIOC_G_OUTPUT>` ioctls return the index of